Dzhanibek Golaev: World War II

-To the moment of death, Golaev was in command of a squadron of 32nd Fighter Aviation Regiment of 256th Fighter Aviation Division of 2nd Air Army.
+At the time of his death, Golaev was in command of a squadron of 32nd Fighter Aviation Regiment of 256th Fighter Aviation Division of 2nd Air Army.
 In total, he participated in 102 war missions, 39 air battles, and shot down 15 planes.
-Because of his nationality, as some sources think, Golaev didn't become Hero of the Soviet Union.
+Some sources think that Golaev was denied the Hero of the Soviet Union because of his nationality.